SohalProgram/QR-reader/README.md

-This is a Qr reader created in a python attached with a demo and with compile to an exe file

-Copyright © 2022 by SohalProgram
+QR code reader, using opencv and pyzbar
+In addition, an exe file of the code is attached.

+The use of this code is free